 In the second quarter of fiscal year 2023, we recorded a reserve of \$2.5 million for anticipated modification costs that we expect to incur to address capacity issues at our sole landfill located in Ochlocknee, Georgia.
 Reserves are recorded when it is probable that a liability has been incurred and the amount of the liability can be reasonably estimated.
 The amount of the reserve represents management's best estimate of the costs for the modification with respect to this matter.
-Work began on the modifications in the second quarter of fiscal year 2024 and we increased our reserve by \$0.5 million to reflect an update to our best estimate, offset by \$0.3 million of payments made.
+There have been no changes to the reserve estimate in the first quarter of fiscal year 2024.
 Inherent uncertainties exist in these estimates primarily due to unknown conditions, changing governmental regulations and legal standards, and emerging technologies for handling site modification.
 Consequently, it is reasonably possible that modification costs in excess of amounts accrued could have a material impact on the Company's results of operations, financial condition and cash flows.